mthx/circleci-open/README.md

 - Assumes GitHub SSH URLs (easy fix)
 - Uses `open` to launch the browser so MacOS only (trivial fix for someone able to test)
+- Perhaps it shouldn't require an API token - what about OSS projects?
+Let's try this one...